nitinjaswal/discord-slash-commands/CONTRIBUTING.md

 - Encrypt all the variables after adding then save and deploy

 - Now, start the local server with the command `npm start`- make sure it is running on port `8787`
-- Go to `cloudflare > workers-pages > copy the url under preview which endswith '.workers.dev' `
+- Go to `cloudflare > workers-pages > overview > click on 'Visit' and it will redirects to the url which ends with '.workers.dev'`
+- Bot server URL e.g : `https://discord-slash-commands.XYZ.workers.dev`
 - Now, go to [Discord Developer Portal](https://discord.com/developers/applications) and select your bot
 - In the General Information, paste the url in the `INTERACTIONS ENDPOINT URL` field.

 To verify if your bot is working: